Why Iran attacked Israel and what comes next | KRDO

 It marked a new chapter in a discord between the two states that percolated for years and has spiralled since Israel declared war on Hamas last October.

-The next steps remain unclear, but Israel is facing pleas from its allies to step back from the brink of open warfare and chose a path of de-escalation.
+The next steps remain unclear, but Israel is facing pleas from its allies to step back from the brink of open warfare and choose a path of de-escalation.

 Here’s what you need to know.